Downey Smile Center

 Crowns are one of the most requested services at Downey Smile Center.
-Won Young Kim, DDS, and John Pham, DMD, use the most up-to-date procedures for crown placement to restore your natural smile.
+Won Young Kim, DDS, uses the most up-to-date procedures for crown placement to restore your natural smile.
 If you need a crown, you will find relief at our comfortable Downey, California, practice.
 Make the call today before your tooth deteriorates any further!

 A crown is a tooth-like cap attached to the tooth to restore its shape and structure.
 The crown fully encases the tooth to improve its appearance.
 A crown is meant to fix a broken or decayed tooth or encase a tooth with a large filling.
 A dental crown may also be used to hold a bridge in place or cover a dental implant.